SEARCH

 Ecuador Travel and Safety Tips

-A few tips to keep you sane and safe.
-You should read them all before embarking on your journey through Ecuador.
+Here are a few tips to keep you sane and safe.
+You should read them before embarking on your journey through Ecuador.

 Currency

-In March 2000, Ecuador's official currency changed from the Sucre to the U.S. Dollar.
-All bills are true US currency.
-There are some coins that the Ecuadorian Government has minted themselves that are not US coins.
-One dollar coins, which are actually US coins but are not generally known in the US are quite common.
-It is wise to check bills you receive, especially larger denomination ones to assure they are not counterfit before accepting them from anyone (banks included).
+In March 2000, Ecuador’s official currency changed from the Sucre to the U.S. Dollar.
+All bills are true U.S. currency.
+There are some coins that the Ecuadorian Government has minted itself that are not U.S. coins.
+One dollar coins, which are actually US coins but are not generally known in the U.S., are quite common.
+It is wise to check bills you receive, especially larger denomination ones, to ensure they are not counterfeit before accepting them from anyone (banks included).
+Bills over $20 are generally not accepted due to this reason, so it is recommended to carry bills of $20 or less.
+In remote areas, carry lots of $1 and $5 bills, as change can be scarce.
+It’s recommended to bring your ATM card to Ecuador as your primary source of cash.
+Credit cards are commonly accepted in the major cities but only at higher priced hotels and restaurants.
+See our Money Matters page for more information.

 Electricity

-Electric appliances operate on an alternating current, the same as the United States - 110 volts, 60 cycles (Hertz) AC.
-This means that European travelers need to bring an adapter for laptops, cameras, hair dryers, etc., that they bring with them.
+Electric appliances operate on an alternating current, the same as the United States: 110 volts, 60 cycles (Hertz) AC.
+This means that European travelers need to bring an adapter for their laptops, cameras, hair dryers and other electrical devices.
+Plug adapters are readily available at hardware stores (ferretería).

 Local Time